We’re often asked about the shelf life of our glue, as natural adhesives have an expiration date.

 To get the best results, move the raw materials your operators will use into the production room about 24 hours ahead.
 This allows the materials to adjust to the temperature difference.

-Materials like paper are affected by the amount of moisture.
-Moving in and out of humidity will shock paper substrate, causing them to warp and become difficult to work with.
+Materials like paper are affected by moisture.
+Moving in and out of humidity shocks the paper substrate, causing it to warp and become difficult to work with.

-For manufacturers working with paper board or card stock, allowing your raw materials to adjust to the temperature on the production line floor 24 before use can significantly reduce board warp
+For manufacturers working with paperboard or card stock, allowing your raw materials to adjust to the temperature on production line floor 24 before use can significantly reduce board warp.

 Monitor Storage